The Tourist Trap

-2. COORG – Coorg is massive and has several places to visit.
-However the tourists generally close in on the central part of Madikeri which is packed with accommodation.
+Coorg is massive and has several places to visit.
+However, the tourists generally close in on the central part of Madikeri which is packed with accommodation.
 If you are looking at shopping at the markets or good connectivity then that’s a great place to be.

-If you are looking for some exclusivity and peace, we would recommend you try places like Kaginahare, Brahmagiri, Kadanur, Virajpet and Kutta.
+If you are looking for some exclusivity and peace, we would recommend you try places like Kaginahare, Brahmagiri, Kadanur, Virajpet, and Kutta.
 We were recently in Kutta and stayed at Turtle Pond.
-Its an Estonian styled homestay and very close to Nagarhole National Park.
-You can check our their review here.
+It’s an Estonian styled homestay and very close to Nagarhole National Park.
+You can check out their review here.

 The birthplace of CCD is a well-known destination in the South.
 Located just 250kms from Bangalore, it houses several popular spots such as Baba Budangiri and Mullayanagiri.
-Scores of hotels, homestays and resorts dot the span of the entire city leaving out the natural beauty this city once had.
-Most accommodation is generally very crowded and you don’t know what you’re kind of neighbours you are gonna get.
+Scores of hotels, homestays, and resorts dot the span of the entire city leaving out the natural beauty this city once had.
+Most accommodation is generally very crowded and you don’t know what you’re kind of neighbors you are gonna get.
 We once had an encounter with a noisy bunch of young professionals who got drunk and keep shouting throughout the night.
 We ended up moving to another location to avoid the constant screaming and drunken brawls.

 Alternatively, if you need a short break from Bangalore, head to Avalabetta, Kandavara Lake or Thimmasandara Lake on the same route.

-5. PONDICHERRY – One of the cleanest places in India, Pondicherry is a great beach destination.
-Famous for its french architecture, Auroville and ocean views it makes for the perfect weekend getaway from Bangalore.
-However, if you visit the beaches you will soon realise things are not so rosy.
+One of the cleanest places in India, Pondicherry is a great beach destination.
+Famous for its French architecture, Auroville and ocean views it makes for the perfect weekend getaway from Bangalore.
+However, if you visit the beaches you will soon realize things are not so rosy.
 Auroville beach is littered with garbage and cows walk all over the walkways.
-Parking is also a nightmare with signs posted warning drivers of car jacking.
+Parking is also a nightmare with signs posted warning drivers of carjacking.
 The rock beach is also super crowded during weekends due to its close proximity to Chennai.